HDPLocust/raylib-luamore/readme.md

 [raylib-lua-ffi](https://gist.github.com/alexander-matz/f8ee4eb9fdf676203d70c1e5e329a6ec)),
 but why am I making a new one?
 There are several reasons:
 * Primarily, this is the Lua library.
-It can be required in any Lua application, console or windowed (I tried to use it with [LÖVE](love2d.org) creating two graphics windows inside Lua: for raylib and LÖVE).
+Any Lua application can require it (I tried to use it with [LÖVE](love2d.org) creating two graphics windows with stuff rendering inside Lua: for raylib and LÖVE), also static linked.
 * Comfort of use.
 I love Lua, and I like Lua programming archetype.
 I don't like global variables but I like to use objects, like `newvec = vecA + vecB` or `vecA:add(vecB)`.
 Also Lua can return multiple values but C doesn't.
 And I add extensions for use inside the lua.
 Here some metamethods for objects and new functions that combines calls, keeping the original api, stored in one (local) table;
 * Sometimes passing objects by value can do a lot of unnecessary things, especially in math.
 And when to rotate the matrix, we need to create three matrices (transfer, rotation and scale), and then multiply them, creating a new matrix every time - this is not very good.
 And if on the C side it can be stored on the stack, then when using lua we need to allocate RAM every time, and the process slows down.
 * I seem to be able to support the library in the future: every existed binding is now outdated(?) these words may also be outdated.